Why have a Pupil Parliament?

-Pupil Parliament promotes pupil leadership opportunities, enabling children to develop valuable communication, organisation and debating skills through key roles of responsibility and new experiences.
-This new structure is an ideal opportunity for more than one hundred and thirty-two pupils from Year 1 to Year 6 to be actively involved in the way that the school is run.
-Pupil Parliament benefits the whole school, pupils and teachers because it provides opportunities for pupils to communicate their opinions as well as influence the decisions that are made on their behalf.
-Pupils relish the opportunity to become a greater part of school life and enjoy making their voices heard and seeing the results of their decisions.
+This Pupil Parliament structure provides opportunities for more than one hundred and thirty pupils from Year 1 to Year 6 to be actively involved in the way that Benhurst Primary School is run.
+Pupil Parliament benefits all pupils, staff and parents and the wider community because it provides opportunities for pupils to voice their opinions as well as influence the decisions that are made on their behalf.
+Pupils relish the opportunity to become a greater part of school life, enjoy making their voices heard and seeing the results of their decisions.

 What are the aims of the Pupil Parliament?